 The following table provides a breakdown of the property tax rate into its component parts.
 The "General" rate is the only listed component that is subject to the limitations of Section 812 of the County Charter.
 Pursuant to Section 812, the County shall not levy "a real property tax which would result in a total collection of real property taxes greater than the amount collected in fiscal year 1979."
 Section 812 further provides that "the County may levy a real property tax which would result in a total collection of real property taxes greater than the amount collected in fiscal year 1979 if the real property tax rate does not exceed two dollars and forty cents (\$2.40) for each One Hundred Dollars (\$100.00) of assessed value."
-Pursuant to Chapter 80 of the Laws of Maryland of 2000, this maximum rate is to be construed as 40% of the stated rate or \$0.96 for each \$100 of assessed value of real property.
+In 2000, Maryland Senate Bill 626 provided that beginning in tax year 2001, property tax rates shall be applied to 100%, instead of 40%, of the value of real property and that the real property tax rate be adjusted to make the impact revenue neutral.
+The bill also stipulated that any limit on a local real property tax rate in a local law or charter provision shall be constructed to mean a rate equal to 40% times the rate stated in the local law or charter provision.
+As a result, the nominal real property rate of the County was adjusted to \$0.96/\$100 of assessed value in FY2002.
+In 2012, the Maryland Senate passed Bill 848 that provides for the property tax rate to be set higher than the rate authorized under the County's Charter.
+Any additional revenue generated as a result of the higher property tax rate is for the sole purpose of funding the approved budget of the local school board.
+The FY2016 Budget set the County's nominal real property rate at \$1.00/\$100 of assessed value.
 The "Stormwater Management" component pays debt service on bonds issued to provide funds for, and other expenses pertaining to, stormwater management facilities.
 The Washington Suburban Transit Commission (WSTC) component pays for the County's contribution to WSTC and other related mass transit costs.
 The Maryland State and the Maryland-National Capital Park and Planning Commission (M-NCPPC) components identify taxes collected by the County on behalf of those entities.

-FY 2014 Property Tax Rates in Dollars/\$100 of Assessed Value PRIN PRINCE GEORGE'S COUNTY OVERLAPPING TAXING ENTITIES General \$0.96 Stormwater Management \$0.054 WSTC \$0.026 Maryland State \$0.112 M-NCPPC \$0.279
+FY 2016 Property Tax Rates in Dollars/\$100 of Assessed Value è 1

+PRINCE GEORGE'S COUNTY OVERLAPPING TAXING ENTITIES

+General Stormwater Management \$\text{WSTC}\$ Maryland State \text{M-NCPPC} \$1.00 \$0.054 \$0.026 \$0.112 \$0.294